Angry young man looking upset and aggressive while getting arrested by two cops putting handcuffs. accused of a crime but not charged

 Call Keller Criminal Defense Attorneys at (952) 913-1421 for pre-charge representation if you have been accused of a crime, but not yet charged.

-What Is the Difference Between Being Accused and Being Charged With a Crime in Minnesota?
+What Is the Difference Between Getting Accused and Being Charged With a Crime in Minnesota?

-Being accused of a crime means that prosecutors have probable cause to believe you committed a crime, but have not taken legal action against you.
+If you’ve been accused of a crime, it means that prosecutors have probable cause to believe you committed a crime, but they have not taken legal action against you.
 Law enforcement officers may be investigating you to gather sufficient evidence to accuse you of the crime officially.
 They may have contacted you or people close to you regarding crimes they think you committed.

-Being charged with a crime means the prosecutors have filed criminal charges against you.
-Minnesota’s law deems you innocent even after you have been formally accused of a crime.
+Getting charged with a crime means the prosecutors have filed criminal charges against you.
+Minnesota’s law deems you innocent until proven guilty, even after you have been formally accused of a crime.

-Reasons for Being Accused of a Crime but not Charged
+Reasons for Getting Accused of a Crime But Not Charged

 The Prosecution Considers Your Case a Low Priority